umairmy305/notebooks-sharing/docs/Expanse_portal.md

 **4. Monitor the Job Status**

-This page shows a progress bar for your interactive session.
+After you click submit, the next page shows a progress bar for your interactive session.
 Once all for stages are green, you will be directed to the next page.

 <p align="center">
 <img src="reverse_proxy.png", width="60%">